Skip to main content

 cn*

 Specifies the UNIX group name.
 When using Active Directory for LDAP, this is set when the object is first created, but it can be changed later.
 This name cannot be the same as other objects.
 For instance, if your UNIX user named user1 belongs to a group named user1 on your Linux client, Windows doesn’t allow two objects with the same cn attribute.
-To work around this, rename the Windows user to a unique name (such as user1-UNIX); LDAP in Cloud Volumes Service uses the uid attribute for UNIX user names.
+To work around this, rename the Windows user to a unique name (such as user1-UNIX); LDAP in Google Cloud NetApp Volumes uses the uid attribute for UNIX user names.

 gidNumber*